Where to Visit in Japan in March? Blossom Bound

 Tokyo: The Modern Metropolis

 Tokyo, a bustling metropolis that seamlessly blends tradition and modernity, is home to numerous cultural treasures.
 Explore the historic Asakusa District, with its iconic Senso-ji Temple, or visit the serene Meiji Jingu Shrine, dedicated to Emperor Meiji and Empress Shoken.
 The Tokyo National Museum houses an extensive collection of Japanese art and artifacts.
-(See Also: Where to Visit in Venezuela?
-Hidden Gems)
+(See Also: Where to Visit in Marbella?
+Top Hidden Gems)

 Nara: The Ancient City of Deer